 Omey Island in Galway has a wealth of antiquities and is a great destination for history buffs.
 The ruins of Teampaill Feichin (Feichin’s Church) from the 7th century lie close to the northern coast.

 It was covered in sand until 1981 and is surrounded by a semi-submerged village that was wiped out during the Famine.
 You can also visit St Feichin’s Holy Well to the west.

 The island is mostly abandoned with some part-time residents during summer.
 However, it continues to be the main burial ground for the region.
 You can visit this island at low tide, which requires a fair bit of planning.

 Understanding the Omey Island tide times BEFORE planning your visit

 Understanding the Omey Island tide times in advance of your visit, as we’ve mentioned, is reeeeeeally important.
 Find information on the tide times here.

 If in doubt, you can also ask in Sweeney’s pub in Claddaghduff for advice before setting off.
-There’s real danger here if you get this wrong.
+There’s a real danger here if you get this wrong.